Geranium Essential Oil Properties (Pelargonium graveolens)

 Geranium Essential Oil Uses and Benefits

-Known for its calming properties and its ability to heal skin, geranium essential oil is an important essential oil.
+Geranium essential oil is an important oil known for its calming properties and ability to heal skin.
 Its use encourages beautiful, radiant skin.
-Its documented properties include anti-inflammatory, antibacterial, antifungal, antispasmodic, antiseptic, antidepressant, sedative, and detoxifying.*
+Geranium essential oil documented properties include anti-inflammatory, antibacterial, antifungal, antispasmodic, antiseptic, antidepressant, sedative, and detoxifying.*

-Helpful for circulatory problems, skin conditions such as acne or oily skin, and PMS or menstrual problems.* It boosts the immune system and speeds up the healing process due to cuts.* It is used to fade scars from cuts, boils, and spots.* Regular use will help fade scars.
-Geranium essential oil aids the body in clotting of blood and it can be used to help stop a hemorrhage.* When used as a diuretic, it increases urination in the human body.*
+Geranium is a helpful aid for circulatory problems, skin conditions such as acne or oily skin, and PMS or menstrual problems.* It boosts the immune system and speeds up the healing process for cuts or lacerations.* Geranium is used to fade scars from wounds, boils, and spots.* Geranium essential oil aids the body in clotting of blood and it can be used to help stop a hemorrhage.* When used as a diuretic, it increases urination in the human body.*

 *This statement has not been evaluated by the FDA and is not intended to diagnose, treat, or prevent any disease.

 Geranium Essential Oil Uses and Benefits / Suggestions & Blends